ollihoo/http2go/README.md

 ## Select right alpn bootstrap version for JDK 7 and 8
 http2 uses a new protocol ALPN that isn't natively available for JDK 8 and 9.
 So, it's necessary to find the right extension.
-Go to this page([alpn]):
+Go to this page:

 http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html#alpn-versions